 DT2: Joseph Wallace

 DE1: Jacub Panasiuk

 As we switch gears to the DC Defenders’ defense, one thing is sure.
 Defensive Coordinator Gregg Williams will run his aggressive, 4-3 scheme using speed and power to get after opposing quarterbacks.
-Plugging the trenches in the middle will be Defensive Tackles Niles Scott and Joseph Wallace.
+Plugging the trenches in the middle will be defensive ends Niles Scott and Joseph Wallace.
 Scott attended Frostburg State and is an NFL veteran, spending time with nine teams from 2018-2022.
-Filling out the Defensive End spots will be Davin Bellamy, Fadol Brown, and Jacub Panasiuk.
-For Bellamy, he comes over from the USFL and looks to be a starting DE in D.C.
+Filling out the defensive end spots will be Fadol Brown and Jacub Panasiuk.
 Brown spent time in the NFL on active rosters for both the Oakland Raiders and Green Bay Packers from 2017-2019.

 Linebacker Depth Chart